Fort Basinger (Seminole War Fort): Fort Basinger’s Namesake: William Elon Basinger

 Basinger obtained an appointment as a U.S. Army cadet at the United States Military Academy in West Point, New York.
 He entered the United States Military Academy on July 1, 1826.
-While at the Academy his roommate was Joseph E. Johnston and he was Cadet Sergeant-Major under Cadet Adjutant Robert E. Lee.
+While at the academy his roommate was Joseph E. Johnston and he was cadet sergeant-major under Cadet Adjutant Robert E. Lee.
 He graduated second in his class on July 1, 1830 without a single demerit.
-He was promoted to Second Lieutenant, 2nd Artillery on July 1, 1830.
+He was promoted to second lieutenant, 2nd Artillery on July 1, 1830.

 In 1831, he served at the garrison at Fort Moultrie, and at the Augusta Arsenal.
-He returned to the United States Military Academy as an Assistant Instructor of Infantry Tactic from November 24, 1831 to December 19, 1833.
-From 1834 to 1835, he served at the garrison at Fort Jackson, Louisiana and at Covington, Louisiana.
+He returned to the United States Military Academy as an assistant instructor of infantry tactic from November 24, 1831 to December 19, 1833.
+From 1834 to 1835, he served at the garrison at Fort Jackson, Louisiana, and at Covington, Louisiana.
 In 1835, he was transferred to Tampa Bay to prepare for defenses against the uprising Seminole Indians and their allies.

 On December 23, 1835, Brevet Major Francis Langhorne Dade led a detachment of eight officers, including Lt.
-Basinger, and 100 troops from Tampa to Fort King.
-On December 28, 1835 this detachment was ambushed by a group of Seminole Indians led by Chief Micanopy and Chief John Jumper and their allies.
+Basinger, and 100 troops from Fort Brooke to Fort King.
+On December 28, 1835, this detachment was ambushed by a group of Seminole Indians led by Chief Micanopy, Ote Emathla (Jumper) and Halpatter Tustenuggee (Alligator) and their allies.
 Lt.
-Basinger was the last officer killed, and only two soldiers and a Negro guide survived.
+Basinger was the last officer killed, and only two soldiers and their guide Luis Pacheco survived.
 This battle became known as Dade's Massacre, and it launched the Second Seminole War.

 William Elon Basinger is buried in the St. Augustine National Cemetery in St. Augustine, Florida.
 During his burial ceremony Zachary Taylor said, “this day I bury an officer as dear to me as a son and by reason of his untimely death the United States has lost a soldier who would have become one of our great generals."